Many custom rituals and traditions go on in Japan during the year-end and New Year holidays, and the Kakizome is one of them.

 Concentrate to look at the entire balance of letters on the textbook before you start drawing.

 There are many checkpoints that you need to look at before starting.
 Take time, copy those points in your head.

 The spaces of each letter,

-Use the arm, not only using the fingers and wrist to draw (write) the letter.
+Use the forearm, not only using the fingers to draw the letter.